TransientResponse/DotArgs/README.md

 Installation
 =======
+You can install DotArgs using Nuget:
+> Install-Package DotArgs

+This will add a file "CommandLineArgs.cs" to your project and you are good to go.

-Simply add the CommandLineArgs.cs file to your project.
+If you want to install the library by hand simply add the CommandLineArgs.cs file to your project.
 Now you can use the library.
 Of course you can add a reference to the generated assembly to your project if you really want to.

 Examples